Less is More: Pay Less Attention in Vision Transformers: Experiments

 \begin{small}

 \end{small}

-\textbf{Results on ImageNet.} In Table~\ref{tab:main_table}, we compare LIT with several state-of-the-art methods on ImageNet.
-In general, all LIT models achieve on par or better performance than their counterparts while having fewer parameters and less FLOPs, without applying any existing efficient self-attention mechanisms.
-Specifically, our LIT-Ti outperforms PVT-S by 1.3\% on the Top-1 accuracy while the FLOPs is reduced by 0.2G.
+\paragraph{Results on ImageNet.} In Table~\ref{tab:main_table}, we compare LIT with several state-of-the-art methods on ImageNet, ImageNet-Real and ImageNet-V2.
+In general, all LIT models have fewer parameters, less FLOPs and faster throughput than their counterparts without applying any existing efficient self-attention mechanisms.
+For memory consumption, at the training time, we observe LIT-Ti and LIT-S require less memory than PVT-S and Swin-Ti while things are on the contrary when comparing LIT-M/B with Swin-S/B. The reason is due to the increased activation memory of standard MSA layers at the later stages.
+However, at the testing stage, LIT models show advantages over baselines as all of them consume less memory than their counterparts.

+In terms of model performance, on ImageNet, LIT-Ti outperforms PVT-S by 1.3\% on the Top-1 accuracy while the FLOPs is reduced by 0.2G.
 LIT-S surpasses Swin-Ti by 0.2\% with 0.4G less FLOPs.
 LIT-M achieves on par performance with Swin-S, whereas the FLOPs of LIT-M is reduced.
 LIT-B brings 0.1\% Top-1 accuracy increase over Swin-B while using 0.4G less FLOPs.
 For ResNet and DeiT, LIT demonstrates better performance when compared to them with the same magnitude of FLOPs and parameters (\eg, ResNet-50 v.s.
 LIT-S, DeiT-B v.s.
 LIT-B).
+On ImageNet-real, LIT-Ti improves PVT-S by 0.8\% on the Top-1 accuracy, while LIT-S/M/B achieve slightly lower accuracy than Swin models.
+Finally, on ImageNet-V2, LIT models achieve on par or better performance than PVT-S and Swin models.
+Overall, LIT models present competitive performance across the three datasets, challenging the full self-attention models in recent works.